flucoma/flucoma-docs/doc/BufLoudness.rst

 :control source:

    The index of the buffer to use as the source material to be described.
-The different channels of multichannel buffers will be processing sequentially.
+The different channels of multichannel buffers will be processed sequentially.

 :control startFrame: